HMedeirosDosReis/MathematicalFoundationOfDataScience/README.md

 Meeting 11/7:
   Today:
    - download dataset "folder A"
    - upload in R
    - function that fetch for min faces to be 20
    - make directory in R will create a "folder B" that only has the data set of min faces in it
    - load image
   Next Time:
     - some demographic analysis of data set
   HW:
     - Get 20 pictures of ourselves
+    - look at prcomp
+    - magick - image_quanti

   Start Powerpoint
   - what is PCA